2016–17 Ottawa Senators season: Playoffs

-On April 6, the Ottawa Senators qualified for the 2017 playoffs with a 2–1 shootout win over Boston Bruins.
+On April 6, the Ottawa Senators qualified for the 2017 playoffs with a 2–1 shootout win over the Boston Bruins.
 On April 8, the Ottawa Senators clinched home-ice advantage in the first round for the first time since 2007 after a 3–1 victory over the New York Rangers.

 The Senators played the Boston Bruins in the first round.
 This was the first Ottawa–Boston series since the 1927 Stanley Cup Finals, the first for the contemporary Ottawa franchise versus the Bruins.
 The Senators defeated the Bruins four games to two and moved on to the second round.

 The Senators faced the New York Rangers in the second round.
 This was the second postseason meeting in the last five years between the two teams.
-The New York Rangers won the series 4-3 back in 2012.
+The Rangers won the previous series, 4 games to 3, back in 2012.
 The Senators defeated the Rangers four games to two and advanced to the Eastern Conference Final.
 It marked the third time in franchise history that the Senators made it to the third round, and the first time since 2007, when they advanced to the Stanley Cup Finals after defeating the Buffalo Sabres in five games.

 In the conference final, the Senators took on the Pittsburgh Penguins.
 This marked the fourth time that the two teams met in a postseason series, with the Penguins taking three out of the four matchups.
 The Ottawa Senators are only the second Canadian team to advance to the Conference Final in three different seasons in the last 20 years.
 The Senators would fall in seven games to the Penguins, with the seventh game being decided in double overtime.
 The Penguins would go on to defeat the Nashville Predators to win the Stanley Cup.